Illinois Nursing Programs and Degrees Guide

 Lewis University’s Bachelor of Science in Nursing (BSN) program requires students to complete 131 credits to fulfill degree requirements.
 Students typically take general college coursework – psychology, math, English, and science – in the first two years of the program before predominately focusing on nursing courses in the final two years.
 Core nursing courses cover such diverse topics as childbearing families, critical care adults, health care trends, and psychiatric and mental health nursing.
 Nursing majors gain valuable real world experience with clinical rotations at affiliated facilities including Almost Home Kids, Evanston Hospital, Silver Cross Home Health, and St. Patrick’s Residence.
 Students are invited to join the Student Nurse Association and, if academically eligible, Sigma Theta Tau.

 Master’s in Nursing Programs

 University of Illinois

 The University of Illinois features a Master of Science in Nursing (MSN) at the university’s campuses in Chicago, Urbana, Peoria, Rockford, and Quad Cities.
-More than a dozen specializations are available, including adult gerontology, pediatric, and women’s health nurse practitioner.
+More than a dozen specializations are available, including adult gerontology, pediatrics, and women’s health nurse practitioner.
 Graduate students may opt to pursue a dual MSN and a Master of Business Administration, a Master of Science in Health Informatics, or a Master of Public Health.
-The MSN program generally requires between two and four years to fulfill degree requirements depending on whether a student enrolls on a full time or a part time basis.
-Students typically take a mixture of on campus, online, and videoconferencing courses.
+The MSN program generally requires between two to four years to fulfill degree requirements depending on whether a student enrolls on a full-time or a part-time basis.
+Students typically take a mixture of on-campus, online, and videoconferencing courses.

 Northern Illinois University